Astrophotography: History

 The first known attempt at astronomical photography was by Louis Jacques Mandé Daguerre, inventor of the daguerreotype process which bears his name, who attempted in 1839 to photograph the Moon.
 Tracking errors in guiding the telescope during the long exposure meant the photograph came out as an indistinct fuzzy spot.
-John William Draper, New York University Professor of Chemistry, physician and scientific experimenter managed to make the first successful photograph of the Moon a year later on March 23, 1840, taking a 20-minute-long daguerreotype image using a 5 in reflecting telescope.
+John William Draper, New York University professor of chemistry, physician and scientific experimenter managed to make the first successful photograph of the Moon a year later on March 23, 1840, taking a 20-minute-long daguerreotype image using a 5 in reflecting telescope.

 The Sun may have been first photographed in an 1845 daguerreotype by the French physicists Léon Foucault and Hippolyte Fizeau.
 A failed attempt to obtain a photograph of a Total Eclipse of the Sun was made by the Italian physicist, Gian Alessandro Majocchi during an eclipse of the Sun that took place in his home city of Milan, on July 8, 1842.
 He later gave an account of his attempt and the Daguerreotype photographs he obtained, in which he wrote:

 A few minutes before and after totality an iodized plate was exposed in a camera to the light of the thin crescent, and a distinct image was obtained, but another plate exposed to the light of the corona for two minutes during totality did not show the slightest trace of photographic action.
 No photographic alteration was caused by the light of the corona condensed by a lens for two minutes, during totality, on a sheet of paper prepared with bromide of silver.

 The first solar eclipse photograph was taken on July 28, 1851, by a daguerrotypist named Berkowski.

 The Sun's solar corona was first successfully imaged during the Solar eclipse of July 28, 1851.
-Dr. August Ludwig Busch, the Director of the Königsberg Observatory gave instructions for a local daguerreotypist named Johann Julius Friedrich Berkowski to image the eclipse.
+August Ludwig Busch, the director of the Königsberg Observatory gave instructions for a local daguerreotypist named Johann Julius Friedrich Berkowski to image the eclipse.
 Busch himself was not present at Königsberg (now Kaliningrad, Russia), but preferred to observe the eclipse from nearby Rixhoft.
 The telescope used by Berkowski was attached to 6+1/2 in Königsberg heliometer and had an aperture of only 2.4 in, and a focal length of 32 in.
 Commencing immediately after the beginning of totality, Berkowski exposed a daguerreotype plate for 84 seconds in the focus of the telescope, and on developing an image of the corona was obtained.
 He also exposed a second plate for about 40 to 45 seconds but was spoiled when the Sun broke out from behind the Moon.
 More detailed photographic studies of the Sun were made by the British astronomer Warren De la Rue starting in 1861.